HomeOnMars/projektoOmnijo/OmniCentro.md

-and the friends she put onto the positions are surprisingly upright and capable, and within weeks the public goods increased significantly as more fundings were re-directed there
+and the friends she put onto the positions are surprisingly upright and capable, and within weeks the public goods increased significantly as <span style="color:Silver">Serena</span> disbanded the armies and re-directed the military fundings there
 (for example,

 - More telecom towers were built and maintained,